 LAO BAO VA1-71

 Please note the aerial photograph so shown by going to the above link was taken three, possibly four years after my use of the airstrip.
 At the time the photo was taken it seems to show the area as being heavily pockmarked and cratered, but if by who or what is not clear.
 I have Google-Earthed the airstrip location area many times and Google's newer 50 years-plus after the fact satellite images, except for a few almost invisible landmarks, show little or no remnant remains of an airfield ever having been there.
 Lao Boa, which was once nearly a sparse, almost sleepy little hamlet, has over the succeeding years, in sharp contrast to the Laos side of the river, grown into a very large inhabited place with all kinds of roads, houses and buildings.
+The PDF graphic that comes up by clicking the above Lao Bao link is expandable to a larger size by clicking the plus sign that shows up in the lower right hand corner.

 For those of you who may be so interested in a much more thorough exploration into the above and how it relates back to me, Lao Bao, et al, please see the "HOW I GOT THERE (Part I)" segment of Footnote and "HOW I GOT THERE (Part II)" in Footnote as found in The Code Maker, The Zen Maker.